FOUNDATION SHOW ROLES 1 - 2019/0

 Indicative content includes:

-Students will work within a small team under the supervision of a senior member of that department, and (with PTU supervision) contribute to the preparation, research and realisation of all or any components making up the design and technical elements required for the performance.
+Students will work within a production team under the supervision of a senior member of that department, and contribute to the preparation, research and realisation of all or any components making up the design, managerial and technical elements required for the performance.

-Students may work variously with freelance/professional teams, second and third year students or in-house technicians on a range of GSA/School of Arts presentations.
+Students may work variously with freelance professionals, other students and in-house technicians on a range of GSA presentations.

 |Assessment type||Unit of assessment||Weighting|